aosabook/500lines/dagoba/chapter.md

 }
 ```

+If the vertex doesn't already have an _id property we assign it one using our autoid [footnote: Why can't we just use vertex.length here?].
+If the _id already exists on a vertex in our graph we reject the new vertex.

-We assign the vertex an _id property if it doesn't already have one, and cast it out if it's a duplicate.
-Then we push it into our graph's list of vertices, add it to the vertexIndex for efficient lookup by _id, and add two additional properties to it: _out and _in, which will both become lists of edges.
-[Footnote on 'list' vs 'array': we want to fulfill the list abstract data structure, and do so using an array concrete data structure.]
+Then we add the new vertex into our graph's list of vertices, add it to the vertexIndex for efficient lookup by _id, and add two additional properties to it: _out and _in, which will both become lists of edges. [footnote: We use the term 'list' to refer to the abstract data structure with [[[push, pop, readN, shift, and unshift]]] operations.
+We use the 'array' concrete data structure to fulfill the API required by the list abstraction.
+Technically both "list of edges" and "array of edges" are correct, so which we use at a given moment depends on context: if we are relying on the specific properties of JavaScript arrays, like the ```.length``` property, we will say "array of edges".
+Otherwise we say "list of edges", as an indication that any list implementation would suffice.]

 Note that we are using the object we're handed as a vertex instead of creating a new object of our own.
-If the entity invoking the addVertex function retains a pointer to the vertex they give us they can manipulate it at runtime and potentially mess things up.
-On the other hand, while doing a deep copy here would give us some protection from outside tampering it would also double our space usage.
+If the entity invoking the addVertex function retains a pointer to the vertex they can manipulate it at runtime and potentially mess things up.
+On the other hand, while doing a deep copy would give us some protection from outside tampering it would also double our space usage [footnote: We could also use persistent data structures, which add only log(N) space overhead.
+But the problem of doubling our space usage remains: if the application using this graph database retains a pointer to the vertex data, then regardless of whether we deep copy or convert to a persistent data structure we pay at least twice the space cost.
+Since Dagoba's original use case involved immutable vertices with a copy retained in the host application it has been optimized for that case.].
 There's a tension here between performance and protection, and the right balance depends on your use cases.

 ```javascript
 Dagoba.G.addEdge = function(edge) {                     // accepts an edge-like object, with properties